Philadelphia Eagles vs. New York Giants NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Eagles stats and trends

-- In Philadelphia's 14 games this year, it has eight wins against the spread.

-- Philadelphia's games this year have gone over the total in eight out of 14 opportunities (57.1%).
+- Philadelphia's games this year have eclipsed the over/under in 57.1% of its opportunities (eight times in 14 games with a set point total).

-- The Eagles score 26.0 points per game, comparable to the 23.6 per matchup the Giants allow.
+- The Eagles rack up 26.0 points per game, comparable to the 23.6 per contest the Giants allow.

-- Philadelphia is 6-2 against the spread and 6-2 overall in games when it puts up more than 23.6 points.
+- Philadelphia is 6-2 against the spread and 6-2 overall this season when the team records more than 23.6 points.

-- Philadelphia is 5-2 against the spread and 5-2 overall when the team picks up more than 366.7 yards.
+- Philadelphia is 5-2 against the spread and 5-2 overall when the team picks up over 366.7 yards.

 - The Eagles have turned the ball over 15 times this season, five fewer than the Giants have forced (20).